sitano/sitano.github.io/_drafts/mvcc.md

 $$ w_1(x) w_2(x) r_3(x), H_s(r_3(x))\ =\ H_s(w_2(x)) $$

-where $$ H_s $$ is a function that assigns every read the latest write to corresponding variable.
+where $$ H_s $$ is a function that assigns every read the latest write to the corresponding variable.

 Imagine that you can travel back in time.
 How it could look like?